-A. If your entry was submitted via the Field Day Web Submission Applet at www.b4h.net/cabforms/, it will appear on the Logs Received list that is generally updated once daily Monday thru Friday.
+A. If your entry was submitted electronically via the Field Day Web Submission App at https://field-day.arrl.org/fdentry.php, it will appear on the Logs Received list that is generally updated once daily Monday thru Friday.

-If you submitted as a regular e-log or paper submission, it takes a considerable amount of time to open and process these entries into the master database (they are all done manually.)
+If you submitted as a paper submission, it takes a considerable amount of time to open and process these entries into the master database (they are all done manually.)
 All incoming mail is opened in the mailroom before being sent downstairs to the Contest office for processing.
 Because of the large volume of mail at that time of year, and because of other duties by staff in the department, it takes several weeks for mail to be opened, sorted and entered into the database after it is received.
 We cannot locate a specific entry without literally searching through hundreds of entries waiting to be processed by hand.
 Thanks for your patience and understanding.